syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/chips/types.md

 ---
 layout: post
 title: Types in ##Platform_Name## Chips Component
-description: Learn here all about Types in Syncfusion ##Platform_Name## Chips component and more.
+description: Learn here all about Types in Syncfusion ##Platform_Name## Chips component of Syncfusion Essential JS 2 and more.
 platform: ej2-asp-core-mvc
 control: Types
 publishingplatform: ##Platform_Name##